scala-steward/L-space/site/src/main/tut/design.md

 I was in need of polymorphic-property-types, path/pattern-indexing and advanced namespaces w.r.t label-types.

 ## Approach
-Because I like the semantic of Gremlin I took it as a reference for Librarian.
+Because I like the semantics of Gremlin I took it as a reference for Librarian.
 Librarian has its differences, not all Librarian steps share all of their characteristics their Gremlin counterparts.
 For example, Librarian does not have a properties-step because in- and out-step traverse all of the resource types (Value, Edge, Node).
 So w.r.t.
 Linked Data: take for example the property [schema.org/address](https://schema.org/address),